internetarchive/fatcat/proposals/2020_sql_size_reduction.md

 Would it make more sense to use {ident, editgroup} as the primary key and UNIQ, then have a separate index on `editgroup`?
 On the assumption that `editgroup` cardinality is much smaller, thus the index disk usage would be smaller.

+## Idea: use binary for hashes

+We currently store file hashes (SHA-1, SHA-256, MD5) and abstracts/`ref_blobs`
+keys as TEXT in lower-case hex encoding.
+Using binary instead could be as much as a 50% size savings for both column and index storage.
+The difference becomes more apparent when all files have all hashes populated.

+base32 encoded strings would be smaller (but non-negligable) savings.

+This change has a reasonable migration path, is entirely internal to postgres and fatcatd, and would be no change to API schema.
+Postgres also allows `hex` encoding on `bytea` data type, which can make reading/debugging reasonable.